TimerHotel/Pathfinder/README.md

 > Pathfinder uses Trove by Sleitnick to Clean up when it finishes or gets cancelled - You must download this yourself and ensure it gets required properly in `Pathfinder.lua`.
 Trove is referred to as Maid in Pathfinder (Not to be confused with the actual Maid module).

 > [!NOTE]
-> Providing a CFrame to Pathfind and ExtendPath will make the Character copy the CFrame's LookVector upon finishing.
+> Providing a CFrame to Pathfind, ExtendPath and MoveInto will make the Character copy the CFrame's LookVector upon finishing.

 > [!CAUTION]
 > If you use Pathfinder on a Player Character from the Server, the Ownership will NOT automatically be set to Server - you must ensure this happens yourself, and reset it when Pathfinder Finishes!